MRes and PhD students

 Make sure to bookmark the HDR website: https://www.mq.edu.au/research/phd-and-research-degrees

-If you need a signature for the Head of Department (HoD) and/or the Department Manager (DM), all you need to do is bring the hard copy form to Phil and he will organise this for you.
+If you need a signature for the Dean of School (DoS) and/or School Manager (SM), all you need to do is bring the hard copy form/ or scan and email the form to Catherine and she will organise this for you.

 Funding for your PhD project is available for three years (or part-time equivalent).
 Requests for a fourth year of funding will be considered on a case-by-case basis.